pypa/pipx/docs/docs.md

             {install,inject,upgrade,upgrade-all,uninstall,uninstall-all,reinstall-all,list,run,runpip,ensurepath,completions}
             ...

-Install and execute binaries from Python packages.
+Install and execute apps from Python packages.

 Binaries can either be installed globally into isolated Virtual Environments or run directly in an temporary Virtual Environment.

 Virtual Environment location is ~/.local/pipx/venvs.
-Symlinks to binaries are placed in ~/.local/bin.
+Symlinks to apps are placed in ~/.local/bin.
 These locations can be overridden with the environment variables PIPX_HOME and PIPX_BIN_DIR, respectively.
 (Virtual Environments will be installed to $PIPX_HOME/venvs)